svan0/anime_recommendation_system/README.md

 The pipelines are Kubeflow pipelines and they run on Google VertexAI pipelines.
 Data is fetched from and saved to both BigQuery and Storage.
 - Web App: The generated recommendations are ingested into a Redis database and a small Flask web application fetches the recommendations from Redis for each user recommendation request.

-The number steps in the above diagram are:
+The numbered steps in the above diagram are:
 - 1: A Cloud Scheduler cron job triggers the crawl scheduler Cloud Functions
 - 2: The crawl scheduler Cloud Function fetches the urls to schedule from the Scheduler Cloud SQL database.
 - 3: The crawl scheduler Cloud Function pushes the urls to crawl to the PubSub schedule queue.